 Who Has Access?

-Who will have access to the transhumanist technologies of immortality and enhancement?
-There is strong evidence that immortality will be a privileged position, and one that will create life distinctions; those who live and those who die, by choice or otherwise.
+Who will have access to technologies of immortality and enhancement?
+There is strong evidence that immortality will be reserved for the privileged few, and will create life distinctions; those who live and those who die, by choice or otherwise.
 There are many transhumanists who believe that through immortality – biological or technological – we will live a peaceful and fulfilled future.
 Yet as philosopher Kevin O’Neill argues, this technology could also be used by police forces, dictatorships and for war.
-What government wouldn’t want an army of super-intelligent machines at their disposal?
+What government wouldn’t want an army of super-intelligent, immortal machines at their disposal?

 What About Nature?

 Is nature a blindspot of transhumanism?
-Instead of getting to the root causes of climate change, many proponents of the singularity look to future technology as the cure.
-This cure may happen through space colonization as Dmitry Itskov argues, or as life inside computer simulations for Rothblatt’s Terasem.
-Futurists like Ray Kurzweil believe that immortality will be the linch pin that will get us to care about the environment.
-If we are going to live forever, we need a habitable space to do so, after all.
+Instead of getting to the root causes of climate change, many proponents of the Singularity look to future technology as the cure.
+This cure may happen through space colonization (think Jeff Bezos and Elon Musk), or as life inside computer simulations for Rothblatt’s Terasem.
+Futurists like Ray Kurzweil believe that immortality will be the linchpin that will get us to care about the environment.
+After all, if we are going to live forever, we need a habitable place to do so.

 In Philip K Dick’s futuristic novel Do Android Dream of Electric Sheep, animals have gone extinct, replaced by android replicas.
 Yet everyone pretends that their animal is real.
 Where do nonhuman persons fit into the transhumanist cosmic order?
 The centrality of humans in transhumanist futures is pretty apparent.
 Humanity+, founded by Nick Bostrom and David Pearce, advocate for a transhumanism that is not anthropocentric and seeks the elimination of suffering across species.
 But this view is not the norm in transhumanist literature.
 Would nonhumans have a place in Rothblatt’s cyber-heaven for example?
 It seems that the future ends at human-centred consciousness.